loganrath/C19Magic/README.md

 2. Unpack the zip file and then follow the directions in the web link above.

 # No Promises
-This addon makes no promise to keep working.
+This extension makes no promise to keep working.
 Good luck!